Narayanganj District: History

 It grew in importance in the seventeenth and eighteenth centuries, due to the influx of the Portuguese and the English.
 The first to develop was the west bank of Shitalakshya.
 Narayanganj only became important in the nineteenth century, when the Rally Brothers started a company exporting jute to the west in 1830, aided by a company from Assam.
 By 1908, 18 European companies, and two Indian companies were trading in jute from Calcutta.

 With the formation of Pakistan in 1947, the economy transformed from being mainly a jute production to including jute milling due to the location of most existing jute mills in India.
 This followed the establishment of a number of mills in and around Narayanganj that gave the local economy a great boost.

 During the War of Independence, the Pakistan Army massacred 139 people in Fatulla Thana on 29 November 1971.
-Eight days earlier, members of the Mukti Bahini and other militant groups fought the Pakistan Army in which one militant was killed.
+Eight days earlier, members of the Mukti Bahini and other freedom fighter groups fought the Pakistan Army in which one freedom fighter was killed.

 Formerly a sub-district of the Dhaka District, Narayanganj became a district on 15 February 1984.